-If fear-based tactics are being used as a driver in your workplace, it could have a negative effect on your time, money, relationships, and psychological well-being.
+Is fear being used as a “motivation” driver in your workplace?
+If so, it most certainly is negatively affecting your time, money, relationships, and psychological well-being.

-Fear can manifest in the workplace in many ways, but it typically occurs with a trickle-down effect, where ineffective leaders employ fear-based tactics to control the behavior of employees.
+Fear can manifest in an organization in many ways, but it typically occurs with a trickle-down effect, where ineffective leaders employ scare tactics to control the behavior of employees.

-Leaders who try to hold people accountable with fear may not realize they're doing it.
-Or, if they're doing it intentionally, they may try to argue that fear gets things done.
-But using fear as a driver provides only short-term motivation and short-term resentful compliance.
+The kicker is, leaders who try to hold people accountable through fear may not realize they’re doing it.
+Or, if they’re doing it intentionally, they may try to argue that fear gets things done.
+The truth is, using fear as a driving force provides only short-term motivation and short-term resentful compliance.

 1. It can extinguish intrinsic motivation.

 5. It can encourage cheating, shortcuts, and unethical behavior.

 6. It can become addictive.

 The effects of fear-based tactics can negatively impact employee engagement, the customer experience, and even brand reputation—when employees are stressed and fearful, this dissatisfaction can potentially seep into conversations with clients, and their frustrations with their organization’s culture may be voiced word of mouth or via internet, serving as a red flag to potential candidates…Not good!

 The opposite of a fear-based culture is a culture where everyone within the organization feels psychologically safe.
 Coined by Harvard Business professor Amy Edmondson, the term psychological safety is “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.”
 When there’s no fear of punishment, it leads to more innovation, increased productivity, and an authentic environment of candor.